Josh-IE/mail-dir/README.md

 # Security
 XSS Prevention:
-No html was stored in the db as the form input are validated and cleaned The application properly escapes user-provided data before it is placed on the page.
+No html was stored in the db as the form input are validated and cleaned.
+The application properly escapes user-provided data before it is placed on the page.
-The Django template in use ensures expressions are HTML-escaped, and it'll automatically escape data that's dynamically inserted into the template
+The Django template in use ensures expressions are HTML-escaped, and it'll automatically escape data that's dynamically inserted into the template.
-The use of mark_safe and safe tags in the templats were avoided
+The use of mark_safe and safe tags in the templats were avoided.

 Sql Injection:
 By using Django’s querysets and(ORM) layer as against writing RawSQL queries and making extra calls, the resulting SQL were  properly escaped by the sqlite3 database driver used.
-The us of is_valid() helps to generate validated form data in its cleaned_data attribute.
+The use of is_valid() helps to generate validated form data in its cleaned_data attribute.

 CSRF:
 The CSRF middleware is left active in the MIDDLEWARE setting.
-The CSRF module is enabled for All views (globally)
+The CSRF module is enabled for All views (globally).
-In the template that use a POST form, csrf_tokens tag are inserted inside the <form> element In the corresponding view functions of the form action pages, the RequestContext is used to render the response so that {% csrf_token %} works properly.
+In the template that use a POST form, csrf_tokens tag are inserted inside the <form> element .
+In the corresponding view functions of the form action pages, the RequestContext is used to render the response so that {% csrf_token %} works properly.
 The usage of render() function, protects the app since it uses RequestContext.

 The X-Frame-Options header is left at its default value of  SAMEORIGIN for every outgoing HttpResponse.
-This way,if the response contains the header with a value of SAMEORIGIN then the browser will only load the resource in a frame if the request originated from application.
+This way, if the response contains the header with a value of SAMEORIGIN then the browser will only load the resource in a frame if the request originated from application.

-The  'django.middleware.clickjacking.XFrameOptionsMiddleware' was set in MIDDLEWARE:This sets the same X-Frame-Options value for all responses in the application
+The 'django.middleware.clickjacking.XFrameOptionsMiddleware' was set in MIDDLEWARE:This sets the same X-Frame-Options value for all responses in the application.

 Optional use of the package django-secure, can help to configure and check some security aspects such as ssl.

 #Assumptions
 Debug is turned ON on purpose.
 This is to enable Django handle static files (css) for the app.
 In a production scenario, the web server (Apache, Nginx) will be made to take care of that.
-With debug turned on, the 404 error page maks use of the default Django template
+With debug turned on, the 404 error page maks use of the default Django template.
-Duplicate records are allowed to be inserted into the database The records on the list page appears in descending order
+Duplicate records are allowed to be inserted into the database The records on the list page appears in descending order.